silverstripe/silverstripe-framework/docs/en/installation/common-problems.md

 is putting a test.php/phpinfo.php file in the document root.
 See [datamodel](/topics/datamodel) and [controllers](/topics/controller) for ways how to structure your code.

-Also, please check that you have PHP enabled on the webserver, and you're at least running PHP 5.1.
+Also, please check that you have PHP enabled on the webserver, and you're running PHP 5.1 or later.
 The web-based [SilverStripe installer](/installation) can help you with this.

 ## I've got file permission problems during installation